DogeTennant/FluxHomes/README.md

 ## Installation

-1. Download the latest release from the [Releases](../../releases) page
+1. Download the latest release from [Polymart](https://polymart.org/product/9504/fluxhomes)
 2. Drop the jar into your `plugins/` folder
 3. Restart the server
 4. Edit `plugins/FluxHomes/config.yml` to your liking